 The traditional approach to this type of problem is static assignment (e.g. (14)).
 In static assignment, there are is no time-of-day; instead, trips between any given origin-destination pair are assumed to occur at a constant rate.
 The advantage of the static formulation is that a fair amount of mathematics is known about it, including a uniqueness proof for certain situations, which allows one to compare results even if they are obtained with different methods.

 Since the static assignment problem is non-linear, the methods to solve it are iterative (e.g. (14)).
 One of the oldest solution algorithms is the Frank-Wolfe algorithm.
 An interpretation of it is that the routes of a certain fraction of the population are re-planned optimally based on the current link travel times.
 Those routes then replace the previous routes of that part of the population.
 New link travel times are computed using the new set of routes and the volume-based link travel time function.
-A critical issue is the selection of the replanning fraction; it turns out that the Method of Successive Averages (MSA), which means that the replanning fraction drops as $ 1/n$ where $ n$ is the iteration number, guarantees convergence, albeit a slow one, to the correct (unique) solution.
+A critical issue is the selection of the replanning fraction; it turns out that the Method of Successive Averages (MSA), which means that the replanning fraction drops as where is the iteration number, guarantees convergence, albeit a slow one, to the correct (unique) solution.

 Static assignment does not, by definition, model time-dependent dynamics correctly.
 There are many ways to attack this problem, ranging from making relatively small changes to static assignment (e.g. (30,32,31)), via so-called mesoscopic simulations (20,34,33,21), to very detailed micro-simulations (22,35,36,19).